clairew/tapl/hw/hw6.md

 `inferConstraints` accepts a typing context, a term, and a fresh variable generator, and returns a type, set of constraints, and a fresh variable generator with the remaining unused fresh variables from the input fresh variable generator.

+#### Prove that the constraint generation rules with the fresh variable generator are equivalent to the original constraint generation rules.

+Proving the equivalence can be broken down to soundness and completeness.

+#### Soundness - If  $\Gamma$ ⊢F t:T |F' C, and variables in $\Gamma$ and t do not appear in F, then $\Gamma$ ⊢F t:T |F\F' C

+Induction on typing derivations.

+Base cases:
+- Constants and Var - a newly initiated F is returned, where F contains variables that aren't in the typing context or the term.
+The implementation with the fresh variable generator returns an empty constraint sets, the constant's type (or for Var, looks up variable's type), and the newly initiated fresh variable generator - which is the same as the original system.

+Inductive cases:
+- Lambda - By IH the subsequent calls that pass the initial fresh variable generator will not contain variables that aren't in the typing context or term.
+Variable generator is then passed on to subsequent calls.
+- App - By IH, the subsequent calls that pass the initial fresh variable generator will not contain variables that aren't in the typing context or term.
+The head of the fresh variable generator is used for the new constraint, and the subsequence sequence of the fresh variable generator is passed onto subsequent calls.

 ### 22.4.6
 ```
 type Substitution = Map.Map String Type